Apnea of prematurity: Monitoring

 In-hospital monitors in the NICU typically measure respiratory movements, heartrate, and pulse oximetry.
 Central apnea can be detected quickly since it results in absence of respiratory movements.
-Obstructive apnea can be detected when the level of oxygen has declined in the blood and/or results in slowing of the heart rate.
+Obstructive apnea can be detected when the level of oxygen has declined in the blood or results in slowing of the heart rate.

-Home apnea monitors (which must be distinguished from infant monitors that are designed only to allow parents to listen to the infant remotely) most frequently measure only respiratory movements and/or heart rate.
+Home apnea monitors (which must be distinguished from infant monitors that are designed only to allow parents to listen to the infant remotely) most frequently measure only respiratory movements or heart rate.
 They are generally used with premature infants who are otherwise ready for discharge, but who continue to require supplemental oxygen or medication for mild residual AOP.
 Home apnea monitoring is typically required for 6–12 weeks after discharge.

-Outcome
+Outcomes

 Since AOP is fundamentally a problem of the immaturity of the physiological systems of the premature infant, it is a self-limited condition that will resolve when these systems mature.
 It is unusual for an infant to continue to have significant problems with AOP beyond 43 weeks post-conceptual age.

 Infants who have had AOP are at increased risk of recurrence of apnea in response to exposure to anesthetic agents, at least until around 52 weeks post-conceptual age.

 There is no evidence that a history of AOP places an infant at increased risk for SIDS.
 However, any premature infant (regardless of whether they have had AOP) is at increased risk of SIDS.
-It is important that other factors related to SIDS risk be avoided (exposure to smoking, prone sleeping, excess bedding materials, etc.)